Make sure you download and preferably print off a copy of the syllabus from the RSGB Web site.

 Applying for an Examination

 All requests for Foundation Licence examination papers, by Lead Instructors, must be accompanied with a candidate's fee and a fully completed 'Candidate Application Form for Training Course'.
 The application form is required for each candidate wishing to sit the Foundation Licence exam.
 Following the completion of the course the Lead Instructor may apply for an examination paper.
-Foundation Licence Exam papers are what are called 'Short Notice' papers and a minimum of 10 working days notice required by the RGSB.
+Foundation Licence Exam papers are what are called 'Short Notice' papers and a minimum of 10 working days notice required by the RSGB.
 The RSGB will then generate a unique candidate number and supply the paper to the lead instructor.
 Note that once an application for the exam has been put in hand no refund of fee is possible.

 The data name and address that a candidate gives on their exam application form must be the information given to Ofcom when applying for a licence - so accuracy and legibility when filling in the forms is important.

 Foundation Course candidates may also apply for an online exam at their RSGB Registered Examination Centre.
-They can now may take an online test at home with remote inviligators.
+They can now take an online test at home with remote invigilators.
 Which way you take your exam is up to you, but tutors or candidates nowadays apply online at the RSGB web site.

 RSGB Registered Examination Centre: